-Usually found at large residential complexes, resident (apartment) managers live on-site and act play a direct role in managing a property.
-They can act as the overall property manager, or report to one.
+Usually found at large residential complexes, resident (apartment) managers live on-site and play a direct role in managing a property.
 They play a very physical role in managing a property by performing some maintenance, collecting rent, and directly dealing with tenants.

 While the tasks of this position are sometimes handled by a property manager, leasing agents are typically in charge of the entire leasing process from start to finish.
 This typically includes marketing the property, scheduling and conducting property showings, screening potential tenants, and preparing lease agreements.

 Senior/ Regional/ Director of Asset Management

 The name may vary among companies such as regional manager or director of asset management, but this position is in charge of delegating, leading and resolving issues for multiple property managers and their respective teams such as leasing agents and even maintenance personnel.

 Vice President of Asset Management

 As the second-in-charge, the vice president of asset management typically reports directly to the president and/or CEO of the company.
 These are executives that usually work with other executives such as controllers and CFOs, and oversee high-level strategic property decisions.

 The #1 Rental Property Newsletter

 What Are Entry Level Property Management Jobs?